chicks-net/quote-file/README.md

 > Free software isn't free, but expensive software is expensive.

+I heard that at Usenix in San Antonio and I've used it as my email signature for several years.

 > The great thing about standards is there are so many to choose from.

+I say this every week it seems.
+It applies to so many areas of technology.

 OpenX quotes
 ------------